Site icon Panda Security Mediacenter

 5. Navigate to the wireless local area network (WLAN) settings.

-6. Change the name of your SSID in its corresponding field.
+6. Change the name of your SSID in the corresponding field.

 7. Save and exit.

-After you have changed the name of your SSID, it should repopulate automatically on your device’s list of network names.
+After updating your SSID, it should appear automatically in your device’s list of available networks.

 Secure your SSID Network